 Is online learning for you?

-Watch a video describing online learning at the University of Edinburgh and try our taster course.
+Watch a video describing online learning at the University of Edinburgh.

 Online learning is a way of studying for an internationally-recognised University of Edinburgh postgraduate qualification without needing to visit the campus.
 Online Learning at the University of Edinburgh enables you to obtain a high quality degree, identical to our on-campus qualifications, delivered flexibly and fully online.
 This means wherever you are in the world, you can achieve a University of Edinburgh degree without ever needing to come on campus.